X Close

 Ceiling absorption

 The above picture is to bring attention to the importance of acoustical absorption of ceilings.
 Many cinema complexes provide acoustical absorption on walls, but forget about ceilings.
-Below is the address of a company that supplies and consults on acoustical absorption, with many excellent pictures of applications as above. www.acousticalsurfaces.com
+Below link is to a company that supplies and consults on acoustical absorption, with many excellent pictures of applications as above. www.acousticalsurfaces.com

 Architectural Acoustics